ab77/netflix-proxy/README.md

 (Netflix is **blocked**[[n16]](#footnotes)) The following is based on a standard Ubuntu image provided by `Kamatera`.

 1. Head over to [Kamatera](https://www.kamatera.com/express/compute/?tcampaign=antonbelodedenko&HT=17) to start your **30 Day Free Trial**.
-2. Create a new server in a geographic location of interest using `Ubuntu Server 14.04 64-bit` OS image.
+2. Create a new server in a geographic location of interest using Ubuntu or Debian image.
 3. SSH to your server and run:

 ```